-Part 1 Name Position

-Please circle either Yes or No for each question on this form.

-When responding please disclose information relating to offences in the UK but also any equivalent offence overseas.

-If you circle Yes to any question then please provide the following information in writing:

-- details of the order, restriction, conviction or caution and the date that this was made; - 2. the relevant court or body and the sentence, if any, which was imposed; and - 3. provide a copy of the relevant order or conviction.
+Part 1 Name Position Please circle either Yes or No for each question on this form.
+When responding please disclose information relating to offences in the UK but al so any ( equivalent offence overseas.
+If you circle Yes to any question then please provide the following information in v - 1. details of the order, restriction, conviction or caution and the date that th nade; provide a copy of the relevant order or conviction.
 To the best of your knowledge have you: Ever been barred from working with children.
 Yes No Been convicted of a violent offence against an adult.
-Yes No From 6 April 2007 been cautioned, subject to a court order, bound over, received a reprimand or warning for a violent offence against an adult.
-Yes No Been convicted of a sexual offence against an adult.
-Yes No From 6 April 2007 been cautioned, subject to a court order, bound over, received a reprimand or warning for a sexual offence against an adult.
-Yes No Been convicted of a violent offence against a child.
-Yes No From 6 April 2007 been cautioned, subject to a court order, bound over, received a reprimand or warning for a violent offence against a child.
-Yes No Been convicted of a sexual offence against a child.
-Yes No From 6 April 2007 been cautioned, subject to a court order, bound over, received a reprimand or warning for a sexual offence against a child.
-Yes No Orders relating to the care of children Has an order ever been made relating to a child in your care?
-Yes No Have your children ever been the subject of a child protection order?
-Yes No Have you ever been refused an application for registration of a children's home or had any such registration cancelled?
-Yes No Have you ever been refused registration for the provision of childcare (including nurseries, day care and child minding or other childcare), been disqualified from any such registration or had that registration cancelled?
-Yes No Have you ever been prohibited, restricted or disqualified from private fostering?
-Yes No
+Yes No From 6 April 2007 been cautioned, subject to a court order, bound over, received Yes No a reprimand or warning for a violent offence against an adult.
+Been convicted of a sexual offence against an adult.
+Yes No From 6 April 2007 been cautioned, subject to a court order, bound over, received Yes No a reprimand or warning for a sexual offence against an adult.
+Been convicted of a violent offence against a child.
+Yes No From 6 April 2007 been cautioned, subject to a court order, bound over, received Yes No a reprimand or warning for a violent offence against a child.
+Been convicted of a sexual offence against a child.
+Yes No From 6 April 2007 been cautioned, subject to a court order, bound over, received Yes No a reprimand or warning for a sexual offence against a child.
+Orders relating to the care of children Has an order ever been made relating to a child in your care?YesNo Have your children ever been the subject of a child protection order?
+Yes No Have you ever been refused an application for registration of a children's home or Yes No had any such registration cancelled?
+Have you ever been refused registration for the provision of childcare (including Yes No nurseries, day care and child minding or other childcare), been disqualified from any such registration or had that registration cancelled?
+Have you ever been prohibited, restricted or disqualified from private fostering?
+Yes No Part 2